-INEG 5575.
+ININ 5575.
 SEQUENCING AND SCHEDULING OF RESOURCES.
 Three credit hours.
-Three hours of lecture and/or discussion per week.
-Co-requisite: INEG 4021.
+Three hours of lecture per week.
+Corequisite: ININ 4021.

 Conceptual and practical aspects involved in the scheduling of resources.
 Examples and applications drawn from areas such as manpower, computer, and transportation.